arduino/arduino-create-agent/README.md

 arduino-create-agent
 ====================

 The Arduino Create Agent is a single binary that will sit on the traybar and work in the background.
-It allows you to use the [Arduino Create Web Editor](https://create.arduino.cc/editor) to seamlessly upload code, to an USB connected Arduino board, directly from the browser.
+It allows you to use the [Arduino Create applications](https://create.arduino.cc) to seamlessly upload code, to an USB connected Arduino board (or Yún in LAN), directly from the browser.

 ## Architecture
 ```